systemd/mkosi/mkosi/resources/mkosi.md

 `ImageVersion=`, `--image-version=`
 :   Configure the image version.
 This accepts any string, but it is
     recommended to specify a series of dot separated components.
-The version may also be configured in a file `mkosi.version` in which case it may be conveniently managed via the `bump` verb or the `--auto-bump` option.
+The version may also be configured by reading a `mkosi.version` file (in which case it may be conveniently managed via the `bump` verb or the `--auto-bump` option) or by reading stdout if it is executable (see the **Scripts** section below).
 When specified the image version is included in the default output file name, i.e. instead of `image.raw` the default will be `image_0.1.raw` for version `0.1` of the image, and similar.
 The version is also passed via the `$IMAGE_VERSION` to any build scripts invoked (which may be useful to patch it into `/usr/lib/os-release` or similar, in particular the `IMAGE_VERSION=` field of it).